mrpae/library-management-system/README.md

 ### DEMO

+The application can be launched with `docker exec -it py bash -c "python scripts/app.py"`.

 There are three different user groups.
 Sign in with either one:

 * Student profile: email `bob.brown@example.com` and password `hashedpassword2`